PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 How is PGR Weed Made?

-PRG weed is created by exposing cannabis plants to certain chemicals which modify their growth.
+PRG weed is created by exposing cannabis plants to certain chemicals that modify their growth.
 These chemicals can either be sprayed onto the plant or fed through the roots in a fertilizer or nutrient mix.
-Either way, the chemicals get into the plant’s cells and alter either its cell division rhythms, the elongation of its cells, or both.
+Either way, the chemicals get into the plant’s cells and alter its cell division rhythms, cell elongation, or both.

 Typical PGRs are: